City Beneath the Sea (1971 film): Cast

-1969 teaser reel
+1967 teaser reel

-Allen filmed the original concept for City Beneath The Sea as a science fiction vehicle set in the year 2068, but the original concept never aired.
+Allen filmed the original concept for City Beneath The Sea as a science fiction movie set in the year 2068, but it was never shown publicly.
 It remained unseen by the public until the DVD release of the Sci-Fi Channel's 1995 documentary The Fantasy Worlds of Irwin Allen, in which it was included as a special feature.

 Plot

 The plot concerns the destruction of an undersea drilling project that could possibly threaten the thriving undersea city of Triton, run by General Kevin Matthews with his associates Lia Holmes, scientific advisor Dr. Raymond Aguila (an amphibian/human hybrid who can breathe underwater) and his head of security Choo Choo Kino.
 Their lead engineer Temple is scheming to put an end to an underwater drilling project, which is spearheaded by the U.S. government and run by Matthews' team.
 In the finale, Matthews confronts Temple on the project's surface platform as it is destroyed in flames.